Sinhasharp/TinyLLM/README.md

   * How to save a model's progress and use it later.

 This was my first major project in machine learning, and I had a blast making it.
 Hope you enjoy trying it out!

+#### If you are at this point and if you like my work then please leave a star.
+Thankyou,
+Sinhasharp